Monti, Iowa: History

 In December 1933, St. Patrick's Church was burgled; the thieves made off with $12.00 in church donations.

 Monti's population was 15 in 1940.

-In 1947 five small rural school districts -- Riley's, St. Mary's, Pleasant Valley, Middlefield #7, and Dewey -- merged to form the Monti Elementary School District, which opened in September 1947.
+In 1947 five small rural school districts—Riley's, St. Mary's, Pleasant Valley, Middlefield #7, and Dewey—merged to form the Monti Elementary School District, which opened in September 1947.
 Classes were originally held at Monti Hall until the new school building opened in 1948.

 Monti Hall remained an important gathering place in the community during the mid to late 20th century, with 4H gatherings, community events, and dances held at the hall.

 In 1966, the Monti Consolidated School District was disbanded.
 The northern portions of the district went to East Buchanan Community School District, while the southern areas were ceded to North Linn Community School District.

 In 1998, RAGBRAI, a massive cross-state bicycle ride across the state, passed through the hamlet.

 In 2005, St Patrick's Catholic Church, which had operated for 135 years, closed its doors.
 The parish was open from 1870 until July 2005.
 Since the church has been changed to an oratory the Parish Hall was purchased by the community and the Monti Community Center was formed.
 The Community Center continues to hold several community events throughout the year as well as hosting many weddings, reunions, and anniversaries.
 St. Patrick's Church continues to have weddings throughout the year as well as holiday, reunion, and anniversary masses.

 An unusual railroad flatcar bridge, constructed from two decommissioned flatcars, was built at the eastern edge of Monti in 2007.
 The 89 ft, 17 ft bridge spans Buffalo Creek on York Avenue, a gravel road, one mile (2 km) southeast of the community.

 Monti today

 Today there are fewer than two dozen residents in this dwindling farm community.
 Because Monti was never incorporated, population figures were rarely compiled.
 Although population figures for Monti do not exist, 423 persons live in Newton Township, the 36 sqmi around Monti, according to the 2000 Census.

 The community still has St. Patrick's Church and the Monti Community Center.
 The Monti Festival is held in June.
 Monti students may attend school in either the East Buchanan Community or North Linn School Districts.

+In 2024, the Ronald Monaghan farm of Monti was recognized by the Iowa Department of Agriculture as a century farm.

 Monti is not found on most maps and can be difficult to locate.
 The town of Monticello, 30 mi east, also causes some confusion.
 Monti appears on the official State Map of Iowa.
-Visitors to Monti may locate the community by heading east from Quasqueton on D-47, then turning right (south) on county road W-45, and following that road south then east to a cluster of six houses approximately 10 mi southeast of Quasqueton.
+Visitors to Monti may locate the community by heading east from Quasqueton on D-47, then turning right (south) on county road W-45, and following that road south and east to a cluster of six houses approximately 10 mi southeast of Quasqueton.
 These houses mark the nucleus of the community.
 The large Catholic church is the most visible landmark.